About Kiltarlity

 The Community Council provides a link between the Highland Council and other public bodies and the local people.
 It has a legal right to be consulted on planning applications and objections to liquor licenses.
 Apart from these specific areas the Community Council is expected to act on issues which it believes concern the interests of the community.
 The Community Council must be non-party and try to involve a very broad cross-section of the community.

-The Community Council holds monthly meetings (except July) which are advertised, with a note of the main business, on local notice boards (and on the website notice board) about a week beforehand.
+The Community Council holds regular meetings (except July) which are advertised, with a note of the main business, on local notice boards (and on the website notice board) about a week beforehand.
 Agendas and minutes can be obtained from the Secretary, at meetings and on this website.
 Meetings are completely open to the public (though very occasionally, confidential issues may need to be discussed in private sessions).